-A first possible explanation for the low scores Figure 9: Company turnover and assessment scores (source: obtained by Belgian companies is their size.
-As explained in section 1.2.1, we used a sampling strategy that resulted in greater variety in sectoral background, terms of consequently also in company size.
+obtained by Belgian companies is their size.
+As explained in section 1.2.1, we used a sampling strategy that resulted in greater variety in terms of sectoral background, and consequently also in company size.
 The average turnover of the companies in our sample (€1.6 billion) is considerably lower than that in Ireland (€6.8 billion), Denmark (€7.8 billion), and particularly Germany (€82.6 billion).

 The graphs on the right suggest a positive relationship between company size and assessment scores.
-A statistical test confirms the existence of a moderately strong and significant correlation between turnover and assessment scores, and between number of employees and assessment scores.
+A statistical test confirms the existence of a moderately strong and significant correlation between turnover and assessment scores, and between number of employees and assessment scores270.
 At the same time, our results indicate the existence of a threshold for UNGP-alignment.
-For instance, while no company with a turnover higher than €750m obtained a zero score, companies with more than 10000 employees score substantially higher (averaging 29,4%) than companies with less than 10000 trendstop.knack.be)
+For instance, while no company with a turnover higher than €750m obtained a zero score, companies with more than 10000 employees score substantially higher (averaging 29,4%) than companies with less than 10000 employees (7,9%).
+Once we move beyond this threshold, the relationship between company size and assessment score becomes much weaker, or even ceases to exist altogether271.